-It’s harder than it should be to get Social Security Disability (SSD) benefits in Alpharetta.
+It’s more complicated than it should be to get Social Security Disability (SSD) benefits in Alpharetta.
 Many people have their applications denied, even if they have a life-altering medical condition and have worked for many years.
-If you apply for SSD, you may be turned down because you need more documents to prove your disability, because someone made an error with the paperwork, or because of a misunderstanding about your condition.
-But if you used to work and cannot hold a job because of a medical condition, you should be able to get benefits.
-You need help from an Alpharetta Social Security Disability lawyer.
+You need help from our Alpharetta Social Security Disability lawyers.

 At John Foy & Associates, we know how frustrating it is to be unable to work and unable to get approved for badly-needed benefits.
-We have more than 20 years of experience in getting people their SSD benefits.
-We can help you with your initial application, collect documents you need to prove your case, and handle the entire appeals process.
-We would like to give you a free consultation to discuss your application.
-Call us at 404-400-4000 and get your free consultation today.
+We can help you with your initial application, collect the documents you need to prove your case, and handle the entire appeals process.
+Call us and get your free consultation today.

 - It is not a handout from the government.
-When you were working, Social Security taxes were taken out of your paycheck.
-These taxes are used to finance all the Social Security programs, including SSD.
-You are entitled to benefits because you paid into the system.
+When you were working, Social Security taxes were taken out of your paycheck which were used to finance all the Social Security programs, including SSD.
+You’re entitled to benefits because you paid into the system.

 to find a John Foy office near you